 Not technically.
 However, if you do not enroll when you are eligible at age 65 or take the proper steps to defer coverage, you can incur penalties that stick with you for life.

 You only pay the 20 percent coinsurance after meeting your annual deductible.
 At this point, Medicare will pick up 80 percent of your covered medical costs.
 Note that there is no cap on the 20 percent you are responsible for paying.

-If you have questions about your plan options or deferring Medicare Part B, contact our team of experts in Dayton and Cincinnati.
-You can email us at email@example.com or call us at 855.465.2773.
+If you have questions about your plan options or deferring Medicare Part B, contact our team of advisors in Dayton and Cincinnati.
+You can email us at firstname.lastname@example.org or call us at 855.465.2773.
 We look forward to guiding you towards the right health coverage for your needs.